enrico-lattuada/enrico-lattuada.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

+I am a Scientific Python Developer working at Zuru Tech.

-I am a senior postdoc working in the Group of Roberto Cerbino at the Faculty of Physics of the University of Vienna.
+I previously worked as a postdoctoral researcher in the Group of Roberto Cerbino at the Faculty of Physics of the University of Vienna, and in the group of Francesco Sciortino at the Physics Department of the University of Rome La Sapienza.
-My research interests include the investigation of the structure and dynamics of complex colloidal suspensions using advanced optical techniques and the development of high-performance codes for experiments analysis (using Python and C++/CUDA).
+My academic research interests include the investigation of the structure and dynamics of complex colloidal suspensions using advanced optical techniques and the development of high-performance codes for experiments analysis (using Python and C++/CUDA).
 {style="text-align: justify;"}